truzmeto/EM_GaussianMixture/README.md

-## My implementation of so Ml algorithms
+## My implementation of so ML algorithms

-This repository contains some of ML algorithmsi implemented with python3 out of curiosity.
+### This repository contains some of ML algorithmsi implemented with python3 out of curiosity.

-** Currently it has:
+Currently it has:

 1. Expectation Maximization with Gaussian Mixture that performes clustering on data set with unknown labels.
    It only supports diagonal covariance meaniang std length is same along different feature directions.